Spinor Bose-Einstein condensates: Topological excitations

 \subsubsection{Relative homotopy groups}

 To fully understand broken-symmetry systems, it is important to take into account not only the global boundary conditions but also various constraints imposed on the order-parameter field.
 Relative homotopy groups provide a useful tool for characterizing effects when the order-parameter manifold changes its character on a surface or when it is constrained by boundary conditions.
 Relative homotopy groups can also be used to discuss properties of a defect that is itself regarded as a singularity in the order-parameter field in ordinary homotopy theory.
-Finally, the relative homotopy group is useful to calculate the absolute homotopy group via the exact sequence of homomorphisms.
+The relative homotopy group is also useful to calculate the absolute homotopy group via the exact sequence of homomorphisms.

-As an illustrative example, let us again consider a ferromagnetic BEC.
-Suppose that the system is contained in a cylinder of radius $r_0$ and impose a boundary condition that the spin points in the positive $z$-direction at $r=0$ and outward or downward on the wall at $r=r_0$, where $r$ is the radial coordinate.
+As an illustrative example, let us consider a spin-1 ferromagnetic BEC.
+Suppose that the system is contained in a cylinder of radius $r_0$ and the order parameter on every point inside the cylinder belongs to the order-parameter manifold $\mani{R}^{\rm ferro}={\rm SO(3)}$ of the ferromagnetic phase.
+We then impose a boundary condition that the spin points outward ($\hat{\bm s}=\hat{\bm r}$) or downward ($\hat{\bm s}=-\hat{z}$) on the wall at $r=r_0$, where $r$ is the radial coordinate.
 Then, the spin texture would look like